Group photo

 25 years of research show: sewage sludge and organic compost as fertilizer can be used sensibly on fields in the long term if they are of good quality and the soil is controlled

-For a quarter of a century (1994), the Higher Federal Teaching and Research Institute for Agriculture Raumberg-Gumpenstein (HBLFA Raumberg-Gumpenberg) and the University of Natural Resources and Life Sciences in Vienna have been analyzing the use of compost in agriculture in cooperation with the waste disposal and recycling company Saubermacher.
-The results make it clear: Fertilization with sewage sludge and organic compost ensures higher quality soil, clean drinking water and higher yields in agriculture in the long term.
+For a quarter of a century (1994), the Higher Federal Teaching and Research Institute for Agriculture Raumberg-Gumpenstein ( HBLFA Raumberg-Gumpenberg) and the University of Natural Resources and Life Sciences in Vienna have been analyzing the use of compost in agriculture in cooperation with the waste disposal and recycling company Saubermacher.
+The results make it clear: Fertilization with sewage sludge and organic compost ensures higher-quality soil, clean drinking water and higher yields in agriculture in the long term.

 More humus, more phosphate and less nitrate. improved by 0.1 to 0.3 percent when fertilized with sewage sludge and organic compost compared to NPK fertilizer 1 The heavy metal contents have only changed slightly compared to manure compost or NPK.
 In addition, the nitrate levels were significantly reduced.
 When fertilized with sewage sludge and organic compost, they were 10 to 20 mg/l water.
 For comparison: values of just over 50 mg/l water were measured at NPK.
 Also positive: fertilization with sewage sludge and organic compost resulted in a significant increase in agricultural yields.
 “If used correctly, sewage sludge and organic composts of good to very good quality can improve the soil, keep drinking water free of nitrates, increase yields and ingredients and do not bring about a significant increase in heavy metal content in the soil and products,” said the “Circular Economy” project group happily “ the HBLFA Raumberg-Gumpenstein and BOKU-Wien.
 “The careful integration of sewage sludge and organic compost of proven quality into a closed cycle is desirable and also necessary in the interests of sustainable agriculture,” explained Gerhard Ziehberger, member of the Saubermacher board.